preetam260/StudentFeedbackPortal/README.md

 We used Handlebars (hbs) files instead of plain HTML files in a web development project offers several advantages, especially when building dynamic web applications

+Initialize a node.js project and also include necessary dependencies Then run the server using node index.js